• Skip to main content

 • Please read all of the information above, as well as the notes below before making this recipe.

-• If you are making the vegan gluten-free version, it's important to know that different gluten-free flour blends use different ingredients and ratios, so results will always vary if you substitute.
-I have never used any other brand of flour to make this recipe (other than Bob's Red Mill Gluten Free All Purpose Baking Flour (Amazon link) in the red bag, NOT the blue bag), so please know that your results may not be the same as mine if you substitute with another gluten-free flour blend.
+• If you're making the vegan gluten-free version, use 1 ½ cups (210g) of Bob's Red Mill Gluten-Free All Purpose Baking Flour (Amazon link) in the red bag, NOT the blue bag.
+It's important to know that different gluten-free flour blends use different ingredients and ratios, so results will always vary if you substitute.
+I have never used any other brand of flour to make this recipe, so please know that your results may not be the same as mine if you substitute with another flour blend.
 This recipe will NOT work with coconut flour or any other single gluten-free flour.

 • Freezing: Once fully cooled, don't frost or slice it, instead, wrap it tightly with plastic wrap so it's airtight, place it in an airtight container or freezer bag, and freeze it for up to two months.
 When you're ready to serve, thaw in the refrigerator overnight or at room temperature, then frost.

-• The nutrition info listed below is based on one of 9 servings made as the recipe is written using gluten-free flour, brown sugar, and no frosting.
-The cake made with all-purpose flour has a calorie count of 202 per serving.
+• The nutrition info listed below is based on one of 9 servings made as the recipe is written without frosting.
+The cake made with the gluten-free flour blend has a calorie count of 195 per serving.
 Info is only to be used as a rough guide.
 Click to learn how nutrition info is calculated on this website.

 Nutrition Info: